canonical/subiquity/DESIGN.md

      autoinstall config, if any, being run.
  * **delayed** errors are not shown to the user until they become critical.
    * The only example of this at the time of writing is block probe errors.
-These are not reported until the filesystem screen, at least in part because a snap update may resolve them, so the user needs to be able to get to that screen before being bothered about them.
+These are not reported until the storage screen, at least in part because a snap update may resolve them, so the user needs to be able to get to that screen before being bothered about them.
-   * When the filesystem screen is not interactive, these errors are handled as if an immediate error occurred when the filesystem config is needed.
+   * When the storage screen is not interactive, these errors are handled as if an immediate error occurred when the storage config is needed.
  * **API** errors are when an exception occurs while handling an API call from the client.